thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 F	F					T
 ```

 The material conditional is perhaps the least intuitive of the logical connectives.
 The first case (TT) closely matches what we expect the connective to mean: it has rained so the pavement is wet.
 The antecedent is true and therefore the consequent is true.
 This chimes with what we tend to mean by 'if' in natural language.
-In the second case (TF) it also makes sense: the complex sentence is false because it rained and the pavement wasn't wet: this negates the truth of the expression.
+In the second case (TF) it also makes sense: the complex proposition is false because it rained and the pavement wasn't wet: this negates the truth of the expression.
 The final case (FF) is also straight forward.
 It didn't rain therefore the pavement wasn't wet, thus the overall assertion that rain implies wet pavements is retained.

 FT is less intuitive: